 - It should install extensions like firefox-trees and set you up to be able to use MozReview, our code-review tool.

 - If it asks you about activating the mq extension, I suggest you respond with ‘No’.

 - Download and install Firefox Nightly, then find the path to the executable binary that got installed.
 For example, on a macOS it might be something like

 Work on bugs and get code review¶

-Once you’ve completed the above basics, ask :maja_zf, :whimboo, or :ato in #ateam for a good first bug to work on.
-(Or you can also take a look at the simple bugs listed on Bugs Ahoy.)
+Once you’ve completed the above basics, find a bug to work on at Bugs Ahoy.
+If you don’t find any, ask :whimboo, :maja_zf or :ato in #ateam for a good first bug to work on.

 To work on the bug that is suggested to you and push a patch up for review, follow the Firefox Workflow in hg.

 After testing your code locally, you will push your patch to be reviewed in MozReview.
 To set up MozReview, see this configuration page.
 (Note: the only kind of account you need for MozReview is Bugzilla (not LDAP) and you can only use HTTPS, not SSH.)